Alfred Daniel King: Involvement in the Civil Rights Movement

 King was arrested, along with his older brother Martin and 70 others, while participating in an October 1960 lunch-counter sit-in in Atlanta.
 In 1963, King became a leader of the Birmingham campaign, while pastoring at First Baptist Church of Ensley in Birmingham, Alabama.
 On May 11, 1963, King's house was bombed.
 In August, after a bomb exploded at the home of a prominent black lawyer in downtown Birmingham, outraged citizens, intent on revenge, poured into the streets.
 While rocks were being thrown at gathering policemen and the situation escalated, King climbed on top of a parked car and shouted to the rioters in an attempt to quell their fury: "My friends, we have had enough problems tonight.
 If you're going to kill someone, then kill me; ...
 Stand up for your rights, but with nonviolence."

 Like his brother, King was a staunch believer in the importance of maintaining nonviolence in direct action campaigns.
 However, unlike his brother, King remained mostly outside the media spotlight.
 As one of his associates said, "Not being in the limelight never seemed to affect him, but because he stayed in the background, many people never knew that he was deeply involved, too."
 King was involved in the Selma demonstrations (Bloody Sunday) and participated in the Poor People's Campaign: "Operation Food Basket and the sanitation living wage campaign, March in Washington and many more".
 King tended to stay in his brother's shadow, and many people never even knew that Martin Luther King Jr. had a brother.
 He supported his brother throughout the movement but never took the limelight away from him.
-King's side office at Zion Baptist Church in Louisville, Kentucky was bombed.
+King's side office at Zion Baptist Church in Louisville, Kentucky was bombed on August 26, 1968.

 King often traveled with his brother, and was in Memphis on April 4, 1968, when his brother was shot.
 King was in the room directly beneath Martin's at the Lorraine Hotel when the gun blast went off, and when King saw his brother lying mortally wounded, King had to be restrained by others due to the shock and overwhelming emotion that he was experiencing.